jmankoff/interaction/assignments/colorpicker.md

 <span style="color:red">We will kill the activity to test if the state is saved.
 Use adb to test killing it or in developer options set Apps -> Don't keep activity.</span>

+The best way to test this functionality is to enable the setting referenced above, and then press home, and return to the app.
+The selected color should still be the same.
+Quitting the app from multitasking will destroy the bundle.

 _Related APIs_:
 [Saving and Restoring State](https://developer.android.com/guide/components/activities/activity-lifecycle.html#saras)